 On the back, you are presented with a short story of the Orto Parisi manifesto with the “infinity” sign on the top of the box.

-The box opens up like a flower would in the early spring mornings with additional painted art on the inside of the box where the bottle safely sits.
+The box opens up as a flower would in the early spring mornings with additional painted art on the inside of the box where the bottle safely sits.

 The cardboard that holds the bottle in one place will get flimsy with wear, so I do recommend keeping the bottle outside the box in order to preserve it.